 Funder: Dept. of the Army -- USAMRAA

-Summary: Supports translational research accelerating military-related toxic exposure findings into clinical applications, with emphasis on interdisciplinary collaboration.
+Summary: Supports translational research to accelerate promising ideas in military-related toxic exposure into clinical applications, with strong encouragement for interdisciplinary collaboration.